Shane Sensei, Shidoshi

 Shane fully devoted his martial arts training and study to the Bujinkan in the years since.
 He travels to Japan regularly to further his own training and is a member of the Shidoshi-Kai as a licensed Shidoshi in the Bujinkan.
 To contact him about training and to get more information you may use email firstname.lastname@example.org or telephone (208) 991-2382.

-Additionally, Shane is an Eagle Scout and has served as a volunteer Scout leader, has worked as a junior high school ELL teacher and substitute teacher, holds a Bachelor of Arts from Boise State University in English with an emphasis in writing, currently works as a grant writer for non-profit organizations, taught martial arts at the Caldwell YMCA to kids and teens for several years, and makes high very high quality custom wood training tools.
+Additionally, Shane is an Eagle Scout, has worked as a junior high school ELL teacher and substitute teacher, holds a Bachelor of Arts Degree from Boise State University in English with an emphasis in writing, currently works as a grant writer for non-profit organizations, taught martial arts at the Caldwell YMCA to kids and teens for several years, and enjoys making custom wood training tools.
 He is a husband and father and enjoys spending time with family.

-Jamie has a Bachelor of Arts degree in Social & Behavioral Sciences Criminology/Sociology and a Master of Arts degree in Homeland Security from the American Military University.
+Jamie has a Bachelor of Arts Degree in Social & Behavioral Sciences Criminology/Sociology and a Master of Arts Degree in Homeland Security from the American Military University.
 Jamie is a member of the United States Air Force and has been serving our country since 2007.
-He is also a husband and father and enjoys spending his free time with family.
+He is also a husband and father and enjoys spending time with family.

 Dr. Masaaki Hatsumi, Soke